 Written by Robert Silk, Authentic Florida Guest Blogger

 South Florida is home to three national parks and a national preserve.
-But the national park that sits at Miami’s doorstep might be its least known.
+But Biscayne National Park, that sits at Miami’s doorstep might be its least known.

 Boat tours are offered at the Dante Fascell Visitor Center

-The park’s northern boundary lies barely a handful of miles from downtown Miami, though those without their own boat are more likely to access it from the Dante Fascell Visitor Center, nine miles east of downtown Homestead.
-From there, three-hour motorized boat tours are offered on a seasonal basis, and six-hour sailing and island hopping excursions are available year-round.
+The park’s northern boundary lies barely a handful of miles from downtown Miami!
+However, those without their own boat are more likely to access it from the Dante Fascell Visitor Center, nine miles east of downtown Homestead.
+From there, there are three-hour motorized boat tours on a seasonal basis, and six-hour sailing and island hopping excursions are available year-round.
 At the visitor center, patrons can also rent a kayak or merely enjoy the pristine surroundings.